 We strive to offer continuing education by Naturalists, for Naturalists, on various topics of interest.
 This provides an opportunity for us to share knowledge and skills with each other; this often occurs in the form of field trips or “Lunch & Learn" programs.
 Upon completion of your training, all Naturalists who actively volunteer may attend future Knowing Native Plant classes free of charge.

 Shadowing & Mentoring

 The goal of our Naturalist Training is to secure dedicated, long-term volunteers who are willing and eager to support the mission of Bowman’s Hill Wildflower Preserve.
 Because of the time invested in training, we ask that Naturalists commit to lead a minimum of five educational tours or programs each year.
-This fulfillment is flexible depending on your availability, skills and interests and may be achieved by leading one or more of the following:
+This fulfillment is flexible depending on your availability, skills, and interests and may be achieved by leading one or more of the following:

-- 2 pm Guided Wildflower Walks
+- 2 pm Guided Wildflower Walk

 - Roving Naturalist